schilds/SerialBootLoader/readme.txt

 Material
 - A usb flash drive.
-- Device 1 (for experimenting on): an expendable device with a native serial port and usb port.
+- Device 1 (for experimenting on): an expendable device with a native serial port and a usb port.
 - Device 2 (for developing on): a device with serial or usb ports, running Chrome with experimental features enabled.
 - A serial cable (or usb to serial, or similar).